 - Advocate for localities to implement a formal emergency preparedness plan specifically for older adults, which includes leveraging existing age-friendly communities in a system to identify and publicize community service providers that can enter disaster areas and provide assistance, as well as drafting a plan that maps out neighborhoods (using public records) with a higher concentration of older residents.

-- Invest in the energy and outdoor infrastructure of the United States to deploy innovative technologies, update existing infrastructure to be reliable and resilient.
+- Invest in the energy and outdoor infrastructure of the United States to deploy innovative technologies and update existing infrastructure to be reliable and resilient.

 Promote Age-inclusive Volunteerism